Use these quick link buttons to navigate to different sections on this page or scroll down for further information.

 Health, Wellbeing and Social Care News

-Kirklees Special Educational Needs and Disabilities (SEND) Newsletter November 2023Please see the link below and attached the Kirklees SEND Newsletter (dated November 2023).
-This newsletter is produced and distributed 8-weekly. kirklees SEND Newsletter November 2023 Read more
+Kirklees Special Educational Needs and Disabilities (SEND) Newsletter JANUARY 2024Please click on the link below to view the latest edition of the Kirklees SEND Newsletter.
+This newsletter is produced and distributed bi-monthly. kirklees SEND NEWSLETTER Read more

 Older people’s mental health inpatient services consultationThe local NHS has launched a consultation on improving mental health care for older people on inpatient wards across Calderdale, Kirklees and Wakefield.
 The consultation asks people to share their… Read more

 Kirklees Adult Social Care – New CQC InspectionsHelp is needed from local groups and people with experience of Adult Social Care.
 Kirklees Council’s Adult Social Care service needs help from groups and individuals to prepare for a… Read more